All nights in lodges / guest houses / permanent camps

 All accommodation (rooms in comfortable lodges or luxury tents), all transfers and activities as per the itinerary, all meals that are indicated (B – breakfast, L –lunch, D – dinner), services of a Professional Guide, all Botswana and Namibian park fees for activities included on itinerary and transport in enclosed, air-conditioned or specialised safari vehicles.

-The safari begins in Livingstone, Zambia, at 09h00.
-Bush Ways Safaris is happy to assist with pre-safari arrangements such as accommodation and transfers from Victoria Falls, Zimbabwe or Kasane, Botswana.
-A full safari briefing by our experienced guide commences your adventure with us on arrival in Livingstone, after which we head west.
+The safari begins in Victoria Falls, Zimbabwe, at 07h30.
+Bush Ways Safaris is happy to assist with pre-safari arrangements such as accommodation and transfers (extra cost) from Victoria Falls (Zimbabwe), Livingstone (Zambia) or Kasane (Botswana).
+A full safari briefing by our experienced guide commences your adventure with us on arrival in Victoria Falls, after which we head west.
 Crossing the border into Namibia at Katima Mulilo gives us the opportunity to pause for lunch.
 Afterwards, we head further into the Caprivi Strip of Namibia to Camp Kwando or a similar lodge.
 This lodge has a lovely vista over the Kwando River, a tributary of the Chobe River, which forms the border between Botswana and Namibia.
 (D)

 Stomachs full from an early breakfast, a game drive in the nearby Mudumu Game Reserve offers the prospect of seeing large game.
 Elephant, Kudu and other antelope are commonly seen in this area.
 Returning to the lodge in the late morning for lunch and a short rest before an afternoon boat cruise on the Kwando River.
 Upon returning to the lodge once again, feel free to enjoy a drink before a hearty dinner, then leisurely head off to bed lulled by the sounds of the African bush.
 (B, D)